Save on token costs using OpenClaw

 Now using a typical desktop AI interface, a lot more context is added to each request, the history of the chat is bundled in with each subsequent request to create a stateful conversation.

-The payload that accompanies your requests includes:
+The payload that the context engine builds which then accompanies your requests includes:

 Think about that last point, OpenClaw doesn't summerise or prune your session history automatically.
 It sends the whole thing, every time.
 So if you've been running a single session for several days and your agent has executed a dozen tool calls along the way, every new message you send carries all of that accumulated context as input tokens.